 The Tax Cuts and Jobs Act (the "2017 Tax Act") was enacted in the U.S. on December 22, 2017 and includes significant changes to the U.S. federal corporate tax system.
-Effective January 1, 2018, the 2017 Tax Act reduced the U.S. federal corporate tax rate from 35% to 21%, and transitioned from a worldwide tax system to a territorial tax system.
+Effective January 1, 2018, the 2017 Tax Act reduced the U.S. federal corporate tax rate from 35% to 21% and transitioned from a worldwide tax system to a modified territorial tax system.
 The 2017 Tax Act introduced new provisions including the Global Intangible Low-Taxed Income ("GILTI"), Foreign Derived Intangible Income ("FDII"), Base Erosion Anti-Abuse Tax ("BEAT"), expanded bonus depreciation and changed deductions for executive compensation and interest expense.
 The U.S. Department of Treasury continues to issue regulations related to the 2017 Tax Act which may increase or decrease our tax liability in future periods.
-For example, in January 2019, the U.S. Department of Treasury issued final regulations related to the deemed repatriation tax.
 See "Part II, Item 8.
 Financial Statements and Supplementary Data, Note 13.
-Income Taxes" in the accompanying Notes to the consolidated financial statements for more information regarding the impact of the 2017 Tax Act.
+Income Taxes" in the accompanying Notes to consolidated financial statements for more information regarding the impact of the 2017 Tax Act.